Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “I”, “Is”, and “Time” are the most frequently used pronoun, verb and noun.

-While these words are never together in a sentence, “I is time”, they reveal the ultimate truth of existence.
+While these words are never together as a sentence, “I is time” reveals the ultimate truth of existence.

-“Is”, unlike “am”, suggests an identity relating to universal reality beyond the personal self.
+Yet, “Is”, unlike “am”, suggests a universal identity beyond the personal self.

-As the “IT” can refer to anything, the “IT” is essentially every thing.
+As “it” can refer to anything, it is essentially every thing.

 Kotodama 21

-“Wow” is an instinctive sound we make when we encounter something that captivates, astonishes, or delights us.
+“Wow” is an instinctive sound we make when something captivates, astonishes, or delights us.

-Love is our connection to what we react to by uttering “wow”.
-The sound “wow” is made by puckering our lips like when making a kiss.
+The sound of “wow” is like love, made by puckering our lips when making a kiss.

 Kotodama 64